 - frying pan

 - 500 grams beef sliced thinly

 - 2 pcs big onion sliced into rings

 - ground pepper

-- MSG to taste
+- MSG to taste optional

 - Marinate beef in calamansi juice, soy sauce, Knorr liquid seasoning, pepper, and MSG for at least an hour.